 Our emphasis is on large numbers of small and medium-sized schemes instead of the big ‘all our eggs in one basket’ approach, where failure is disastrous for the local economy.

 West Cumbria & North Lakes Friends of the Earth and No 2 Nuclear Power have teamed up on this website to show how this can be done.
 Here you will find a range of resources about existing renewable energy schemes in Cumbria, along with innovative schemes from around the world.

 Also you’ll find studies which point out how many jobs, and what type of jobs can be generated via green energy and low carbon projects.

-We issued initial ideas for this website as a report in June 2013 and invited comments from anyone and any institution interested in Cumbria’s future.
-We held a consultative conference in Cockermouth on 19th October 2013, where a whole host of suggestions were made for improving the plan.
-All these ideas and others sent by e-mail have been considered, and many are included here.
-But we hope the process will not stop there.
-Sustainability is also about democratic ways of working and we hope this will be the start of a county-wide conversation about the future of one of the most beautiful places in the country.
+We created a report in June 2013 and invited comments from anyone and any institution interested in Cumbria’s future.
+Many of the ideas we received are included here, and we update the site regularly.
+Sustainability is also about democratic ways of working and we hope this will continue as a county-wide conversation about the future of one of the most beautiful places in the country.

 This site is hosted by West Cumbria & North Lakes Friends of the Earth in collaboration with no2nuclearpower.org.uk – which provides information not only about nuclear issues but renewable energy and energy policy too.